Panic destroying the pool using file backing store on FS with nbmand=on

 zpool create -O nbmand=on tpool1 c2t5000C50020E4989Bd0 mkfile 128M /tpool1/a mkfile 128M /tpool1/b zpool create tpool1_file mirror /tpool1/a /tpool1/b zpool export tpool1_file zpool destroy tpool1

-Updated by Jan Kryl almost 5 years ago
+Updated by Jan Kryl about 5 years ago

 - Tags deleted (